rust-lang/rust/text/0000-stabilize-catch-panic.md

 # Detailed design

-At its heard, the change this RFC is proposing is to stabilize `std::thread::catch_panic` after removing the `Send` and `'static` bounds from the closure parameter, modifying the signature to be:
+At its heart, the change this RFC is proposing is to stabilize `std::thread::catch_panic` after removing the `Send` and `'static` bounds from the closure parameter, modifying the signature to be: